digitalfabrik/integreat-app/native/README.md

 - Install the latest stable SDK Platform and Android SDK Tools in the SDK Manager (Settings > Appearance & Behaviour > System Settings > Android SDK).
 - Install and accept the SDK license in the SDK Manager.
-- \[optional\]: If you want to develop using an emulator, also install the Android Emulator in the Android SDK settings.
+- [optional] If you want to develop using an emulator, also install the Android Emulator in the Android SDK settings.

 ### iOS